 Achieving maturity in the collection process requires excelling across four critical dimensions.
-This
+For utility debt collection, this maturity is vital not only to recover outstanding dues, but also to establish a streamlined, customer-friendly

 process that builds trust, reduces delinquencies and safeguards long-term revenue.